 Early Childhood Education is an important part of the mission and vision of Warren Consolidated Schools.
 A variety of early learning classrooms are housed in our elementary buildings.
-These programs include WCS Early Childhood Special Education (ECSE) Program, the World of Fours (grant-supported preschool program for 4 year-olds), fee-based 3-year-old and 4-year-old preschool, transitional kindergarten, and several Macomb-Intermediate School District Head-Start classrooms.
+These programs include WCS Early Childhood Special Education (ECSE) Program, the World of Fours (grant-supported preschool program for 4-year-olds), fee-based 3-year-old and 4-year-old preschool, transitional kindergarten, and several Macomb-Intermediate School District Head-Start classrooms.

-- 4. IDENTIFY HOW TO ACESS A COPY OF THE CORE CURRICULUM, A DESCRIPTION OF ITS IMPLEMENTATION
+4. IDENTIFY HOW TO ACCESS A COPY OF THE CORE CURRICULUM, A DESCRIPTION OF ITS IMPLEMENTATION, AND AN EXPLANATION OF THE VARIANCES FROM THE STATE'S MODEL

 Warren Consolidated Schools follows all State of Michigan curriculum guidelines.
 The Board of Education has adopted a core curriculum based on Michigan Curriculum Framework, Grade-Level Content Expectations/Michigan State Standards, and Michigan Merit Curriculum approved by the State Board of Education.
-A copy of the core curriculum may be accessed at www.wcskids.net, under Parent Resources on our school page. - 5.
-THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS
+A copy of the core curriculum may be accessed at www.wcskids.net, under Parent Resources on our school page.

-In the Fall of 2017, Warren Consolidated Schools administered Northwest Evaluation Association's measure of Academic Progress (MAP Growth assessment).
-This test was given again the Spring of 2018.
+5. THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS In the fall of 2018, Warren Consolidated Schools administrated Northwest Evaluation Association's measure of Academic Progress (MAP Growth assessment.
+This test was given again the spring of 2019.
 ELA and Math assessment results are listed below.